nischalhp/nanna-mane/content/post/NodeBoat/index.md

 On our second chance our boat reached half length of the pool and I failed to control the rudder right and hence we started moving in circles again cause of the strength of the current.

 On this day, I understand for the first time the pain people took in building boats.
 Not big amazing boats, just boats!
-And how engineering is so so important.
+And how engineering and design is so important.
 I now know what it is to be an actual engineer.

 <b><i>And why i am  not one.

 Building something on our own and seeing it work is absolutely something else.
 I might be biased but when hardware and software come together there is some magic in it.
 Hoping I will do more building and learning from here onwards.
 Baby steps.